tomirendo/lab_repo/Duck and MeasApp.md

 ### Bugs
-Make sure that we you do anything in AC+DC mode, not to have any duck.ADC* on your measuring list.
+Make sure when you do anything in AC+DC mode, not to have any duck.ADC* on your measuring list.

-** This is a bug in the way the duck communicates with MeasApp, hopefuly this will be fixed soon.**
+**This is a bug in the way the duck communicates with MeasApp, hopefuly this will be fixed soon.**

 ### Begin AC+DC
 Signature: